Pies Descalzos: Composition

-Pies Descalzos primarily focuses on Latin pop genres, though it experiments with pop rock styles.
-Assuming a prominent position in its production, she co-wrote each of the 11 tracks included on the record.
-The albums opens with "Estoy Aquí" ("I'm Here"), which sees prominent uses of guitar instrumentation.
-Lyrically, it discusses a willingness to correct a failed relationship.
-The pop ballad "Antología" ("Anthology") notes an appreciation of the knowledge a lover has shared.
-"Un Poco de Amor" ("A Little Bit of Love") states that Shakira is waiting to find someone who loves her.
-It became her first track to include phrases in English, performed by the uncredited Howard Glasford, and additionally experiments with elements of reggae music.
+Pies Descalzos focuses on Latin rock genres and also pop rock styles.
+Shakira is the principal author of each of the 11 tracks included on the record and she assumed a prominent role in its production (done primarily by Luis Fernando Ochoa).
+The album opens with "Estoy Aquí" ('I'm Here'), notable for its rock guitar instrumentation.
+Lyrically, the song discusses a willingness to correct a failed relationship.
+The ballad "Antología" ('Anthology') notes an appreciation of the knowledge a lover has shared.
+"Un Poco de Amor" ('A Little Bit of Love') is about the singer waiting to find someone who loves her.
+It became her first track to include phrases in English, performed by Howard Glasford.
+It introduces elements of reggae music.

-The guitar-driven "Quiero" ("I Want") explains Shakira's happiness upon the return of a lover.
-Similarly, the mid-tempo "Te Necesito" ("I Need You") and the upbeat "Vuelve" ("Return") describe her yearning for a romantic partner to re-enter her life.
-"Te Espero Sentada" ("I Wait Sitting") expresses a desire for a romantic partner to be aware of the sorrow his absence brings to Shakira.
-"Pies Descalzos, Sueños Blancos" ("Bare Feet, White Dreams") suggests that one is happiest when living a carefree lifestyle, while "Pienso en Ti" ("I Think of You") notes that Shakira thinks more about a lover as times progresses.
-The penultimate track "¿Dónde Estás Corazón?" ("Where Are You Love?") asks that her boyfriend comes back to her.
-The album closes with its eleventh track "Se Quiere, Se Mata" ("You Want, You Kill"), which tells the story of expectant parents Braulio and Dana, and sees the usage of a harmonica during its chorus.
+The other songs are the guitar-driven "Quiero" ('I Want'), the mid-tempo "Te Necesito" ('I Need You'), the upbeat "Vuelve" ('Come Back'), the bossa nova "Te Espero Sentada" ('I Wait Sitting'), "Pies Descalzos, Sueños Blancos" ('Bare Feet, White Dreams') with biblical and other symbolism such as "you were dust, dust you are" or "you bit the apple" in its lyrics, "Pienso en Ti" ('I Think of You'), "¿Dónde Estás Corazón?" ('Where Are You Love?'), and "Se Quiere, Se Mata" ('If You Love, You Kill'), where Shakira poetically expresses her point of view on the abortion controversy.